 If you’re anything like me, you need a few good banana bread recipes.
-I’ve never been able to accurately predict my family’s banana consumption: one week we go through ‘em all; the next, they sit untouched, rotting in the bowl.
-This irresistibly tender and moist banana bread with a crisp crust is my go-to recipe.
+I’ve never been able to accurately predict my family’s banana consumption: one week we go through ‘em all; the next, they sit untouched, browning in the bowl.
+This tender banana bread with a crisp crust is my go-to recipe.
 It’s phenomenal right out of the oven, and delicious all over again when you toast it for breakfast the next day.
-You’ll notice that it doesn’t rise as much as other quick breads or crack in the center; that’s because it has less flour, which makes it more of a banana bread-banana cake hybrid.
+You’ll notice that it doesn’t rise as much as other quick breads or crack in the center; that’s because it has less flour, which makes it more cake-like.

 Personally, I like my banana bread chock full of extras – nuts, coconut, you name it.
-But if I want to make everyone happy, especially my daughter who feels strongly that such things do not belong in her banana bread, then I make this.
-It’s perfect plain, but feel free to add some toasted chopped nuts if you like.
+But if I want to make everyone happy, particularly my daughter who feels strongly that such things do not belong in her banana bread, then I make this.
+Feel free to add some toasted chopped nuts if you like.

 - 1-3/4 cups cups all purpose flour

 - 1 stick (1/2 cup) unsalted butter, melted and slightly cooled

 - 2 large eggs